 The majority of ski fields in Australia don’t permit dogs, whether due to being located in a national park or other restrictions.
 But Dinner Plain in the Victorian high country is the exception, meaning that your dog can join you for an adventure in the snow during the winter months.
 This ski resort features gentle slopes ideal for beginners, or else enjoy some tobogganing or general fun.

 Note that the village is surrounded by national park and is unfenced, so the majority of the time you will need to keep your dog on a leash.
-There are a few off-leash areas, as detailed on the website.
-Also check out the Dinner Plain website for links to dog-friendly accommodation in the village.
+Check out the Dinner Plain website for links to dog-friendly accommodation right in the village.

 Find out more about dog-friendly snow destinations in Australia